rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.6.0.txt

 enhancements
-- introduce a more advanced permissions model, allowing access to information for monitoring purposes without the user needing to a rabbit administrator.
+- introduce a more advanced permissions model, allowing access to information for monitoring purposes without the user needing to be a rabbit administrator.
 See http://www.rabbitmq.com/management.html#permissions
 - simplify changing the URL; shorter default URL